 Decolonizing tertiary dance education: Time to act

 Welcome to the fully virtual international conference/un-conference Decolonizing tertiary dance education: Time to act collaboratively hosted by Stockholm University of the Arts, Department of Dance Pedagogy and Department of Dance, and Makerere University, Department of Performing Arts and Film, scheduled to take place April 7-8, 2022.
 The conference will take place on Zoom and participation is free.
+The conference will run at 1pm- 10pm (GMT+2) each day.

-Deadline for abstract proposals: 15 September 2021
+EXTENDED deadline for abstract proposals: October 15, 2021

 This conference/un-conference is motivated by the paradigmatic decolonial discourse that is ongoing within tertiary dance education, urging for major changes in higher education in dance worldwide.
 Dance research has contributed to a shift of focus from previously uncritical and colonial Western canons, towards more critical and inclusive dance practices in higher education, where the ideals of modernism have been critically explored and deconstructed with the help of decolonial theories.
 Worldwide, as well as at the Stockholm University of the Arts, students and teachers have, for quite some time, critically questioned the colonial, racist and sexist legacy of Western dance, dance education and teaching pedagogies.
 As well, it has been a concern for Makerere University and Africa in general, where content and pedagogical methods of Indigenous dance have been defined by Euro-American-oriented canons.
 These legacies are also clearly traceable in higher education; in the ways study programs are structured, staffed, taught, articulated and promoted.
 The perspectives on teaching and learning, as well as research and theory used, are most often based in the same Western legacies.
 The time has come for us to act, and this conference/un-conference is setting action.